Cremation in Florida: Your Complete Guide

 Step 1: Authorization & Identification

 Before any cremation can take place, we must receive signed authorization from the legal next of kin.
 Florida law requires that all next of kin in the same class (for example, all adult children) provide authorization.
 Each deceased individual is assigned a unique metal identification tag that stays with the remains throughout the entire process.
 This is an unbroken chain of custody.
+For a complete walkthrough of every step from removal through the return of cremated remains — including our full identification and QR tracking system — see: What Happens to the Body Before Cremation?

-Step 2: Medical Examiner Approval
+Step 3: Medical Examiner Approval

+Once the physician has completed and returned the certified cause of death, we file for Medical Examiner approval.
+The ME reviews the certified cause of death — so their review is a sequential step that cannot begin until physician certification is complete.
 Florida law requires that the county Medical Examiner review and approve cremation as the intended form of disposition for every decedent.
 This is an additional safeguard unique to cremation (it is not required for burial).
 The Medical Examiner charges a fee for this service, which varies by county.
 We itemize this fee transparently — see our General Price List for county-by-county Medical Examiner fees.

 Step 4: The Cremation